 A Speech to the Silent Majority

 Ulla presented her performance lecture “A Speech to the Silent Majority” at Samtalekøkken.
 Following the example of a mythological Danish queen named Kraka, she attempted to “speak without actually saying anything at all”.
-She then speaks quite a lot as she launches into a smart and humerous tour of examples for silences in art and history, including a full length participative rendition of 4’33, the famous piano piece by John Cage, as an excuse to stay silent for 4 minutes and 33 seconds in the middle of her performance.
+She then speaks quite a lot as she launches into a smart and humorous tour of examples for silences in art and history, including a full length participative rendition of 4’33, the famous piano piece by John Cage, in which no piano is played.

 Talking Out of My Ass